 Right after the Lyrids reach their peak, keep watching the skies for a few nights, not just for the chance to see a few more meteors pass overhead, but also because over the next three nights, the Moon will pass by the two largest planets in our sky.

-The animation above reveals the night sky in the hours before dawn, between April 23 and April 25, as the Moon's path brings it into conjunction with Jupiter, and then Saturn.
+The image above reveals the night sky in the hours before dawn, on April 24, as the Moon's path brings it into conjunction with Jupiter, and then Saturn.
 Credit: Stellarium/NASA GSVS/Scott Sutherland

 MAY 4-5 - STAR WARS DAY AND THE ETA AQUARIID METEOR SHOWER PEAK

 Comet Halley is probably the most well-known comet in the world, passing by our planet and putting on a spectacular show, every 75 years.
 Perhaps less well-known is the fact that it is the only comet we know of that produces two major meteor showers each year!